Infinitode/.github/profile/README.md

 > Upcoming changes are planned changes.
 These changes can be removed, canceled, or staged for a later date.

 ### Latest changes
+- Updated the website with a new template on `Bolt Templates` and added a blog post about the changes to `OPEN-ARC`.
 - Updated `OPEN-ARC` with new projects for basic data exploration and manipulation.
 - Updated [`Kode Magazine`](https://kode-magazine.netlify.app/) with new articles and included new news.
 - Updated `Python Projects` and merged changes from [#15](https://github.com/Infinitode/Python-Projects/pull/15/).